-- to ensure the security and confidentiality of customer information: - to protect against anticipated threats to the security and/or integrity of customer information; - to guard against unauthorized access to, or use of, customer information that could result in harm or inconvenience to any customer; and - to comply with the Gramm-Leach-Bliley Act and the related rules put forth by the Federal Trade Commission.
+- to ensure the security and confidentiality of customer information; - to protect against anticipated threats to the security and/or integrity of customer information; - to guard against unauthorized access to, or use of, customer information that could result in harm or inconvenience to any customer; and - to comply with the Gramm-Leach-Bliley Act and the related rules put forth by the Federal Trade Commission.

-Students with questions about this plan should contact the Director of Financial Aid.
+Students with questions about this plan should contact the assistant director of enrollment services, financial aid (Jones Student Center 101).